gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-scene-graph.md

 on time (both CPU/GPU and artist time) and memory.

 In any case here's a block guy I hacked together.
 It's using the `TRS` source for each node mentioned above.
-Programmer art and programmer animation FTW! :P
+Programmer art and programmer animation FTW! 😂

 {{{example url="../webgl-scene-graph-block-guy.html" }}}

 If you look at pretty much any 3D library you'll find a scene graph similar to this.
+As for building hierarchies usually they are created in some kind of modeling package or level layout package.

 <div class="webgl_bottombar">
 <h3>SetParent vs AddChild / RemoveChild</h3>